gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he that endured to his last breath, striving against sin with my own sinless blood.
-I am he that was raised the third day and ascended to my Father.
-I am he that walked amongst my disciples and apostles for forty days, even seen above five hundred brethren at one time, and seen and handled by many, for a spirit has not flesh and blood.
-I am he that was taken up, while they watched me, into the clouds.
-I am he whose brightness is brighter than the sun, for I reflect my Father’s glory.
-I am about to reveal great glory in you.
-I am with you always, even until the end of the age.
+I am he that endured to his last breath, striving against sin with my own sinless blood.
+I am he that was raised the third day and ascended to my Father.
+I am he that walked amongst my disciples and apostles for forty days, even seen above five hundred brethren at one time, and seen and handled by many, for a spirit has not flesh and blood.
+I am he that was taken up, while they watched me, into the clouds.
+I am he whose brightness is brighter than the sun, for I reflect my Father’s glory.
+I am about to reveal great glory in you.
+I am with you always, even until the end of the age.

 154